HeBing/fcar_v0.1/README.md

 `make`

 Common issues:
-* If `boost` cannot be found (linker error), you need to check whether you have boost libraries installed.
-If not, check [here](http://www.boost.org/).
-If yes, you need to add `-I path-to/boost/1.55.0/include` to your the include path, and `-L path-to/boost/1.55.0/lib` to your linker path of your gcc.
+* We included the necessary parts of `boost` and `blas` libraries in `fcar`.
+If your system has `boost` and `blas` installed, you can also change the linker and include path in Makefiles to guide gcc to use your boost and `blas` libraries.

 #### How to use
 After installation, four exectuable program will appear in the folder: `countCoverage`, `extractFeature`, `trainModel`, `predictModel`.
 In command line, type the program with no arguments to see options: